|

 053,000,000 (actually file?)

-Could it be that less than half [120 - 67 = 53 million], or
+Could it be that less than half [120 - 67 =

-[120 + 67 = 187]?
+file returns [120 + 67 = 187]?

-In any case, millions of the Americans don't file.
-Why?
+In any case, millions of the Americans don't

 What do all these people know that you don't?
-Maybe these people

-available to everyone at the Government
+These rules are available to everyone at the Government

 Printing Office website.
 The GPO even provides a handy search

-income", "eliminated income", or "income that
+"excluded income", "eliminated income", or "income

-is not considered tax exempt" [i.e. income that is taxable]. |
+that is not considered tax exempt" [i.e. income that

 In case you think only crazy tax protesters are protesting,